We’re Never Far from a Book

 Alan Chazaro

-Alan Chazaro is the author of This Is Not a Frank Ocean Cover Album (Black Lawrence Press, 2019) and Piñata Theory (Black Lawrence Press, 2020).
+Alan Chazaro is the author of This Is Not a Frank Ocean Cover Album (Black Lawrence Press, 2019), Piñata Theory (Black Lawrence Press, 2020), and Notes from the Eastern Span of the Bay Bridge (Ghost City Press, 2021).
 He is a graduate of June Jordan’s Poetry for the People program at UC Berkeley and a former Lawrence Ferlinghetti Fellow at the University of San Francisco.
-He is currently a creative writing adjunct professor in the Bay Area, and the co-founding editor at HeadFake.
-Find him on Twitter @alan_chazaro.
+He is currently a food writer and reporter for KQED and the co-founding editor at HeadFake.
+Find him on Twitter and Instagram at @alan_chazaro.

 Alan Chazaro's Classes in Session: